microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 ![sort column](/5-Power%20BI/assets/sort%20column.jpg)

 8. Create DAX measure.
+My approach to crafting a DAX measure to address this inquiry involves the following steps:
+- Extract the relevant column from the 'dim_game' table that can provide a summary based on 'white winner,' 'black winner,' and 'draw'.
+- For each of these winner categories, calculate a distinct count of the game IDs within that respective category.

     As described in the below, the answer to the first request is,

 - Total 20,058 games
 - White wins 10,001 games